vitormil/simple_helpers/README.md

 This means that the I18n scope for the action "the_custom_action" will be the same as "index".

-You can also specify a custom location at the "scope" key at the options hash.
+You can also specify a custom location at the "scope" key at the options hash, like rails does.

 ```ruby
 simple_helper :page_title, :scope => "my.awesome.chain", :name => "John Doe"